5/16/2024

 Analyst, Nordea

-I was looking sequentially just that unit sales seemed flat dish sequentially, but sales were down closer to 30%.
+I was looking sequentially, just that unit sales seemed flattish sequentially, but sales was down closer to 30%.
 So what's kind of the impact of mix and price respectively?

 speaker